Priesthood in the Catholic Church: Eastern Catholic Churches

 The Catholic Church has different rules for the priesthood in the 23 Eastern Catholic Churches than those in the Latin Church.
 The chief difference is that most of the Eastern Catholic Churches ordain married men, whereas the Latin Church, with very few exceptions, enforces mandatory clerical celibacy.
 This issue has caused tension among Catholics in some situations where Eastern churches established parishes in countries with established Latin Catholic populations.
 In the Americas and Australia, this tension led to bans on married Eastern Catholic priests, all of which were overturned by Pope Francis in 2014.

 Within the lands of the Eastern Christendom, priests' children often became priests and married within their social group, establishing a tightly-knit hereditary caste among some Eastern Christian communities.

-Demographics
+Numbers of priests

-Worldwide, the number of priests has remained fairly steady since 1970, decreasing by about 5,000.
+According to the Annuario Pontificio 2016, as of December 31, 2014, there were 415,792 Catholic priests worldwide, including both diocesan priests and priests in the religious orders.
+The number of priests worldwide has remained fairly steady since 1970, decreasing by about 5,000.
 This stagnation is due to a balancing of large growth in Africa and Asia and a significant decrease in North America and Europe.